tomcarman/sf-raven/README.md

 ## sf raven pull remote

-Pull Salesforce metadata that exists in the org but not locally.
+Retrieve Salesforce metadata that exists in the org but not locally, via a fuzzy finder.

 ```
 USAGE